Dominik-Zajac/First-page-wordpress/plugins/sportspress/README.md

-# SportsPress - WP league management
+# SportsPress Pro

-Welcome to the SportsPress repository on GitHub.
+Welcome to the SportsPress Pro repository on GitHub.
 Here you can browse the source, look at open issues and keep track of development.

-If you are not a developer, please use the [SportsPress plugin page](http://wordpress.org/plugins/sportspress/) on WordPress.org.

-## Support
-This repository is not suitable for support.
-Please don't use our issue tracker for support requests, but for core SportsPress issues only.
-Support can take place in the appropriate channels:

-* The [public support forums](http://wordpress.org/support/plugin/sportspress) on WordPress.org, where the community can help each other out.
-* The [ThemeBoy premium support portal](http://tboy.co/support) for customers who have purchased themes or extensions.

-## Contributing to SportsPress
-If you have a patch, or stumbled upon an issue with SportsPress core, you can contribute this back to the code.
-Please read our [contributor guidelines](https://github.com/ThemeBoy/sportspress/blob/master/CONTRIBUTING.md) for more information how you can do this.

-Translators can contribute new languages to SportsPress through [Transifex](https://www.transifex.com/projects/p/sportspress/).
+SportsPress Pro contains the core [SportsPress](http://github.com/ThemeBoy/SportsPress) plugin as a submodule, and premium modules available only in this version.
+The core plugin is made available for free on [WordPress.org](http://wordpress.org/plugins/sportspress/).

+This project's version number should reflect the core version number at all times.

+# Credits
+* The framework has been adapted from WooCommerce by WooThemes.
+* SportsPress is copyright 2015 ThemeBoy & the contributors.
+* SportsPress Pro is copyright 2015 ThemeBoy.
+* When using 3rd party code, please be sure to include all credits in the code's comments.